okviz/okviz.github.io/_mydocs/www/contributing/review-guidelines/index.md

 ## Media Content

 - **Screenshots:**
    Include at least 2 screenshots.
 Ensure images are high-quality, suitable for 4K screens, and saved in PNG (recommended for UI) or JPEG format (recommended for pictures including photos).
 If you use tools like Snagit, avoid using shadow effects.

    If you need to mark specific areas, use a simple red rectangle or arrow.
+   <todo visible>We will provide an example of good and bad screenshots.</todo>
    > **IMPORTANT**: Optimize images using tools like [tinypng.com](https://tinypng.com/) before sending them.

 - **Screencasts (Optional):**
    If you need to record a quick demonstration of a feature, provide a small MP4 video (no longer than 10 seconds) without audio.
 Do not use GIFs.

+- **Additional Images (Optional):**
+   You can include additional images (e.g., diagrams or visual enhancements), including AI-generated images, as long as you hold the rights to these images.
+However, we reserve the right to remove or reject any images that do not align with our website’s style or for any other reason at our discretion.

 - **Video (Optional):**
    If necessary, include a screencast MP4 video (no longer than 5 minutes) without audio, demonstrating key aspects of the visual.
 Ensure the screencast shows cursor movements and keystrokes.
 Optional captions may be provided for conversion to text-to-speech narration.